-In this episode of the VulnerABILITY Podcast, host Marisa Donnelly and guest Abe Lopez jump back into the topic of standards in relationships, from episode three, but get even deeper.
+In this episode of the VulnerABILITY Podcast, host Marisa Donnelly and guest Abe Lopez jump back into the topic of standards in relationships, from Episode three, but get even deeper.
 They discuss relationship non-negotiables and whether it’s good to have them, or better to take risks in the name of love.

+We dive into relationship non-negotiables and standards for dating, and how it’s good to have them, but also where to draw the line, too.
 With big questions like listening to your heart vs. your head, and whether you should date someone who is similar to you, or different, this episode is 35 minutes of depth.

 The final (and perhaps most valuable) takeaway: “Having relationship non-negotiables and standards is not a bad thing.
 Be willing to compromise, but don’t change yourself.”